YouTube Green

 That's not a knowledge problem.
 It's a design problem.

+The data exists inside corporate sustainability reports that are dense, technical, and written for investors, not users.
 The result is a gap between concern and action that no awareness campaign can close on its own.

 Design transparency into YouTube's existing ecosystem so users can see, understand, and act on their streaming impact.